fsharp/fslang-design/RFCs/FS-1027-fsi-references.md

 ## Errors

 FSI will have to display errors from the underlying assembly resolver.
-For example, if someone specifies `#r paket: <nuget-command>` and Paket generates an error, FSI must display that.
+For example, if someone specifies `#r "paket: <paket-command>"` and Paket generates an error, FSI must display that.

 There is also another scenario to consider, which we will explicitly not handle.
 For example, given the following: